fghjhlgdssdfghjk/zombsroyaleio-hack/README.md

 # Zombsroyale.io-Hack
 Hack for the game zombsroyale.io.
 Every functions working as of 1/15/2019.
+Update along w/ the game

 https://veedif.com/files/thumbs/zombsroyale-io.jpg